 The Hunt Valley Wind Ensemble's mission is to provide an opportunity for adult amateur musicians to rehearse and perform challenging wind band repertoire while providing live music for the local community and beyond.

 (in score order)

 Matthew T. Benner is the Conductor of the Hunt Valley Wind Ensemble.
 Matthew holds a Bachelor’s degree in Music from Millersville University, and a Master’s degree in Music Education from Towson University.
-Through his career, Matthew has worked with several bands, most recently the Towson University Concert Band.
-He is currently teaching instrumental music at Dulaney High School in Timonium, Maryland.
+Through his career, Matthew has worked with several bands, including the Towson University Concert Band.
+He is currently teaching instrumental music at Beaufort High School in Beaufort, South Carolina.

-Personally, Matthew currently resides in Baltimore with his wife (Elaine), daughter (Clara), and two dogs (Bianca and Nigel).
+Personally, Matthew currently resides South Carolina with his wife (Elaine), daughter (Clara), son (Felix) and two dogs (Bianca and Nigel).
 In his (non-existent) spare time, he is an active curler, board game aficionado, and DCI (Drum Corps International) enthusiast.

 Founder & President

 Jenn Ambrosiano is the founder and president of the Hunt Valley Wind Ensemble.
 Jenn started the organization in 2016, which was originally known as the Hunt Valley Symphonic Band, for the areas of Hunt Valley, Cockeysville, Timonium, and beyond, as a way to give back to the community through music.